Dolyfin/LocalDiscordAIChatBot/README.md

 - Implement chat experience when using @ mentions of the bot outside of chat channel.
 - Fallback TTS Voice generation without Azure.
 Using system tts api.
 - Speech to text (Whisper?)
+- Optional openai api
+- Message grouping.
+Waiting x seconds to respond to all messages in that time instead of every message.
+- Casual conversation.
+A smart way to intergrate the bot to join and chat when prompted.
+(Need to figure out how to do this well)
+- Macos support.
+I just got a macbook.
 - More stuff I didnt write down

 # Tips